derobins/MACSio/doc/macsio_using.rst

 It might also be appropriate to perform a strong scaling study in SIF parallel I/O mode as well.
 In that case, just replace the trailing ``MIF $nf`` in the MACSio_ command line above with ``SIF``.

+Assessing Performance Achieved by MACSio
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Performance data is captured by MACSio_ as :ref:`timers <macsio_timing>` and then dumped to strings (see :any:`MACSIO_TIMING_DumpTimersToStrings` for specific format of dumped timer data strings) for output to a :ref:`log <macsio_loggng>` file upon exit.

+The performance data gathered by MACSio_ is wholly dependent on the degree to which developers of MACSio_ or its plugins have instrumented MACSio_ with suitable timing calls.
+If timing information provided is not sufficient, the solution is to submit a PR with relevant timer calls added.

+Each task maintains its own unique set of timers for its own activities.
+In addition, MACSio_ will reduce all the task-specific timers just prior to test completion.
+All timer data, the task-specific timers together with the reduced timers, is then dumped to a MACSio_ log file with the name ``macsio-timings.log``.
+That single file captures all of the performance data for a given run of MACSio.

+.. only:: internals

+   .. note:: We should change format of this file or provide tool to convert log file
+      contents to hbase or some other suitable big data format for archival storage and analysis.

 Validating Data MACSio Produces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^